Some branches fail to build an ISO because we merge their base branch too late

 BUILD_BASENAME, that contains a timestamp, in

-#14 Updated by anonym about 2 years ago
+#14 Updated by anonym over 2 years ago

 - Assignee set to intrigeri